rydmike/flex_color_picker/README.md

 Let's take a look at how this works.
 As before, first we define another `ListTile` with a trailing `ColorIndicator`.
 We place it last after the previous two `ListTile`'s in our `ListView`, just before the `ColorPicker` that is in the `Card` in the `ListView`.
 For the color that we manipulate, we use the `dialogSelectColor` Color that we defined earlier.
-In this case the start color value is not a color that exists in the default Material primary and accent color picker or any shade of them.
+In this case, the start color value is not a color that exists in the default Material primary and accent color picker or any shade of them.
 Because the color cannot be found in the pickers with pre-defined colors, the color picker will automatically select the **Wheel** picker and show the start color value we defined in it.